Home Internet

 Where you live impacts which internet providers, plans and connection types are available.
 Discover the best internet providers Pennsylvania has in your city by comparing home Wi-Fi prices and speeds.

-The cheapest internet plans in Pennsylvania start at $25/mo., which is much less than the U.S. average cost of $89/mo.
-Xfinity’s Performance Pro plan is $25/mo. for up to 200 Mbps, but expect a $15–$49 bill increase after the first year.
+The cheapest internet plans in Pennsylvania start at $29.95/mo., much lower than the average national range of $40 to $80/mo.
+Xfinity’s 100 Mbps plan is $29.95/mo., but expect a bill increase after the first year.
 Astound Broadband has a similarly priced plan for $25/mo. for up to 300 Mbps internet speeds.
 However, the price increases to $60/mo. after the two-year promotional period.

 Before choosing the cheapest options, review the details of promotional plans or Wi-Fi deals for any fees or future price increases.